Am I the Only One Who Watched Terminator?

 • Margaret Mitchell isn’t buying it, warning it opens the door to AI “that can kill people.”

-And inside Google not everyone is onboard.
+And inside Google not everyone is on board.
 Apparently memes on internal boards joked “Are we the baddies?”
-I’m curious if we will see any protests or mass resignations soon, but in today’s not so hot job market I wouldn’t be surprised if it’s much more subdued than alst timew.
+I’m curious if we will see any protests or mass resignations soon, but in today’s not-so-hot job market I wouldn’t be surprised if it’s much more subdued than last time.

 Shall We Play a Game?

-This isn’t just about tech companies backstepping their ethics.
-It’s about normalizing machine-speed warfare, where systems react to systems without human oversight.
-Mistakes will happen.
-Accountability will vanish.
-And the world’s rules of war aren’t ready.
+This isn’t just about tech companies backtracking on their ethics.
+It’s about normalizing machine-speed warfare, where systems react to systems before a human can really understand what is happening.
+That is where mistakes get terrifying fast, and where accountability gets very fuzzy.
 I want to believe, I need to believe, that technology can be an overall force for good.
-Self driving cars will save lives.
+Self-driving cars will save lives.
 AI will diagnose patients and cure diseases.
 I want that Star Trek future.
 But that hinges on us not blowing ourselves up

 Would You Like to Know More?